Youth Justice Program

 The Youth Justice Program became part of the Centres service in July 2002 and became operational in Oct.
 2002.
-This program is sponsored by the Attorney General of the Province of Ontario and is intended to be used by the public at large.
+This program is sponsored by the Ministry of Children, Community and Social Services of the Province of Ontario and is intended to be used by the public at large.

 What is the program about?